 Rather than creating new middleware, a federated database, or application layer, data federation occurs in the same place ETL and BI do - in the IRI Workbench GUI, built on Eclipse™.

-Get discrete solutions and generate immediate information through SQL queries, or create custom CoSort SortCL programs to filter, join, standardize, mask, and report from disparate DB and flat file sources.
+Get discrete solutions and generate immediate information through SQL queries, or create custom CoSort SortCL programs to filter, join, standardize, mask, and report from / map into disparate DB and formatted static or streaming data sources.
 Define new schemas, master data values, format masks (composite data types), and custom test data and report targets in multiple SortCL outputs simultaneously.
-Send results to the console or temporary tables for unstored what-if analyses.
+Send results to the console, Kafka or MQTT message brokers, pipes, custom procedures, or temporary tables for unstored what-if analyses.

 IRI's data federation approach also supports:

 - easy table and file data discovery, with automatic metadata creation

 - an agile query environment allowing what-if analyses and reiteration

 - fast results from tactical scripting and big data movement power

 - useful BI through cross-calculation, functions, and derived fields